This section provides a brief overview of existing glossaries and multilingual "thesaurus" at European level.

 Dictionary of synonyms

-This thesaurus exists in 22 official languages of the European Union (except Irish) as well as Croatian.
+This thesaurus exists in 23 official languages of the European Union.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.

 Last update: 08/02/2019